TheOof01/conj-bot-test/README.md

 # conj-bot-test
-project for automating spanish vocab on conjuguemos run on replit: https://replit.com/@TheOof01/conj-bot-release
+project for automating spanish vocab on conjuguemos with Selenium.

+run on replit: https://replit.com/@TheOof01/conj-bot-release